keptn/keptn.github.io/content/docs/0.11.x/operate/upgrade/index.md

 <details><summary>Expand to see upgrade instructions:</summary>
 <p>

 1. Before starting the update, it is mandatory to create a backup of your Keptn projects.
-To do so, please follow the instructions in the [backup guide](../../operate/backup_and_restore).
+To do so, please follow the instructions in the [0.10.x backup guide](../../../0.10.x/operate/backup_and_restore).

 2. To download and install the Keptn CLI for version 0.11.0, you can choose between:
    * **Automatic installation of the Keptn CLI (Linux and Mac)**: